 IIII LEMPEREVR of theTarot of Marseille Millennium Edition, within the sacred geometry of the Arcanum

 Videos on the sacred geometry, the flower of Life

 and the Metatron's cube

 In order to understand better the nature and the metaphysical implications of the sacred geometry, here are some videos (to look rather in full screen and with the sound) presenting the metaphysical genesis of the Universe, the Metatron's cube being its archetypal cosmological matrix.
-To discover in what exactly the Tarot of Marseilles is generated by this hyperdimensional matrix, and in what the Tarot of Marseilles constitutes a structural and symbolic codification of life (including DNA) and the whole Universe, the reader is invited to refer to the book of the present author Sacred code of the Tarot- The rediscovery of the original nature of the Tarot of Marseilles.
+To discover in what exactly the Tarot of Marseille is generated by this hyperdimensional matrix, and in what the Tarot of Marseille constitutes a structural and symbolic codification of life (including DNA) and the whole Universe, the reader is invited to refer to the book of the present author Sacred code of the Tarot- The rediscovery of the original nature of the Tarot of Marseille.
 Besides, the reader is invited to visit www.thrivemovement.com which presents in a developed way the global implications of this universal sacred code of Creation, and the benefice its understanding, integration and practical applications will bring to the human race.